Endiandra: Ecology

 Some species are well adapted to tropical dry or deciduous forests, including monsoon forests and dry monsoon forest.
 Some Endiandra present a convergent evolution due to ecological or physical drivers toward a similar solution, including analogous structures with species adapted to different environments, for example with plants adapted to Laurel forest habitat.
 These Endiandra resemble other genera in the family Lauraceae, and their leaves are lauroid type with berries eaten and dispersed mostly by birds.
 Others are even adapted to very wet media.

 Some species are endangered and others have a very specialized ecological niche and consequently occupy small or specific areas.
 Although the majority of the species are the products of parapatric speciation, some groups have an ancient Gondwanan distribution and some groups responded to favourable climatic periods as opportunistic species and expanded across the available habitat, these last groups occur across wide distribution with close relatives and few species, indicating the recent divergence of these species.

 Many species are having edible fruits.
 Some birds and bats that are specialised frugivores tend to eat the whole fruit and regurgitate seeds intact, which functions for Biological dispersal.
 Others swallow the fruit and pass the seed intact through the gut.
 An incomplete list of birds that rely heavily on the fruit for their diet include members of the families Cotingidae, Columbidae, Trogonidae, Turdidae, and Toucan.
 The fruits are an important food source for Palaeognathae highly dependent.
 Seed dispersal of various species in the genus is also carried out by fishes and big and small mammals as Pachyderms, Bovids, monkeys, arboreal rodents, porcupines, or possums.

+Distribution

+Species of Endiandra are native to the following regions as defined in the World Geographical Scheme for Recording Plant Distributions: